BogdanRivera/BogdanRivera/README.md

 <h2 align="left">Hi 👋!
-My name is Bogdan and I'm a Mechatronics Engineer, Data Scientist and Python developer, from Mexico.
-My hobbies are play the saxophone and writing music.
-I am looking for a works where I can apply my knowledge of database development and management to develop myself professionally as a data scientist, data engineer or software developer.</h2>
+My name is Bogdan, I'm mexican and I'm a Mechatronics Engineer, Data Scientist and Python developer.
+My hobbies are playing the saxophone and write music.
+I am looking for a job where I can apply my knowledge of database development and management to develop myself professionally as a data scientist, data engineer or software developer.</h2>

 ###